 Punisher: That's a rib gone.
 Not broken.
 Gone.

-- Doctor Mid-Nite would occasionally give very detailed threats of the anatomical damage he could inflict on his enemies.
-He rarely carried through with them, though.
+- Justice Society of America: Doctor Mid-Nite occasionally gives very detailed threats of the anatomical damage he could inflict on his enemies.
+He rarely carries through with them, though.

 - It's after the fact, but in Iron Fist Doctor Ton Phanan explains that he cut the attacker's throat, severing the carotid artery, with his laser scalpel.

 - In Monster Hunter Vendetta the hero accidentally shoots Agent Frank.
-Agent promptly stick a finger in the wound for examination.
+Agent promptly sticks a finger in the wound for examination.

 "Bullet struck my pelvis below my vest.
 Glanced upward...
 Hmmm, hit a kidney.
 You owe me a new one.
 Let's go."